Sydney-Informatics-Hub/Bioinformatics/README.md

 __NCI Gadi__

 The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
-This research utilised the National Compute Infrustructure, Gadi.
+This research utilised the resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.

 __USyd Artemis__

-This research was supported by the Sydney Informatics Hub and the University of Sydney’s high performance computing service, Artemis, funded by the University of Sydney.
+This research utilised the high performance computing service, Artemis, provided by the Sydney Informatics Hub, Core Research Facility, University of Sydney.

 __UQ's Flashlite__

-The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of > of Sydney Informatics Hub, the University of Sydney and resources and services provided by the University of Queensland.
+The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of > of Sydney Informatics Hub, the University of Sydney and high performance computing services provided by the University of Queensland's Research Computing Centre (RCC).